Purdue-CS193/homework-0-destingroves/index.md

 # Destin Groves' First CS193 Homework
--I was sick yesterday so I've only been to one class sorry -uhhh
+- I was sick yesterday so I've only been to one class sorry
+- uhhh
--the mitochondria is the powerhouse of the cell
+- the mitochondria is the powerhouse of the cell

 stuff below